nodejs/doc-kit/www/pages/getting-started.md

   -o out
 ```

 Open `out/all.html` in a browser.
-You'll notice the Node.js branding.
+You'll notice the Node.js branding, however, that's fully customizable via [a configuration file][].

 ## Render the modern site